hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

         "authToken": "...",
         "displayName": "GameSparks Test",
         "requestId": "1392894961229",
-        "scriptData": null,
         "userId": "5305e40f1c26ac2a6576c389"
     }
 ```
 ### Start Playing Level 1

-We'll first check if the user has any data for level 1
+We'll first check if the user has any data for level 1:

 ```
     {